Reviewed 2026-05-01 · buying guide

 Avoid these mismatches

-- A premium option that solves no real risk in the build.
+- Paying for premium gear that solves no real risk in a balanced mixed reef build.